RIFTIO/xtreme-helm/README.md

 # xtreme-helm
 Helm chart for installing Xtreme NFVO or AEO

+PLEASE NOTE that this helm chart is useless unless you have a token for accessing the ZHONE Inc container image repository currently hosted on dockerhub.

 files in this dir
 * README.md this file
 * repos.yaml -- values to use public repos